Perry-Pedrosa/RASanalysis/README.md

 PFR - Pro Football Reference

-Cornerback - A position in American Football whose primary focus is to stop passes being caught
+Cornerback - A position in American Football

 Man / Zone - Defines types of cornerback play types.
 Man describes when a player follows another player wherever they go.
 Zone describes a cornerback protecting a specific area of the field.

-All-Pro - The NFL's version of a 'Team of the Year'
+All-Pro - NFL's 'Team of the Year'

-Combine - An event in which players get tested in specific athletic exercises
+Combine - An event draftees get tested in specific athletic exercises

 ## Project Background
-This project objective is not to challenge the RAS model, it is to use the score as a variable to both understand the correlation between a score and success.
-Additionally we will use that to calculate the probability that a high score will lead to a successful career using the basis of this hypothesis:
+This objective is not to challenge the RAS model, it is to use the score as a variable to understand the correlation between a score and success and answer the following hypothesis.

 *H0* - **RAS doesnt not affect the career success of an NFL Player**